RebelToolbox/RebelDocumentation/tutorials/ui/gui_skinning.rst

 The default Rebel Theme comes with multiple theme types already defined, one for every built-in control node that uses UI skinning.
 The example above contains actual theme items present in the default theme.
-You can refer to the **Theme Properties** section in the class reference for each control to see which items are available to it and its child classes.
+You can refer to the **Theme Properties** section in the API documentation for each control to see which items are available to it and its child classes.

 .. note::